Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/PostProcessing/Sequence_MaxRate.md

 ## Description

 Maximum accepted rate / value delta (positive or negative) between actual value and fallback value (last valid reading).
-If exceeded the value of the actual cycle going to be rejected and fallback value is used instead.<br>
+If exceeded the value of the actual cycle going to be rejected and fallback value is used instead.
 Behaviour depending on the parameter of `Rate Check Type`.